 Many of its advocates try to deflect the charge by calling it a religion of peace, claiming that the Quran’s violent verses apply only to self-defense.
 We will stipulate that some Quran texts deal with self-defense and spiritual struggle, but observe that others are aggressive rather than defensive.

 It’s also worth observing that every Muslim reveres the Quran and strives to live by its teachings.
 Certainly most Muslims aren’t violent, but the fighting verses and the anti-Semitic verses remain part of what they see as Allah’s teaching to Muhammad for all men, an inherent element of Islam which no major Islamic scholar has ever repudiated.
-If we estimate that there are two billion Muslims in the world today, and if only ten percent of them support violence, that would still add up 200 million Muslims who support violence, a vast number.
+If there are two billion Muslims in the world today, and if only ten percent of them support violence, that would still be 200 million Muslims who support violence, a vast number.
 Many of those do not themselves commit acts intended to spread terror among Jews and Christians, but their financial contributions, their votes, and their presence in the community provide covert support.

 The Greatest Deceiver